dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/interfaces/simplified-capture-vision-settings.md

 ## barcodeSettings

-Represents the simplified settings for barcode recognition using the SimplifiedBarcodeReaderSettings interface from the DBR namespace.
+Specifies the basic configuration for barcode scanning as defined by the `SimplifiedBarcodeReaderSettings` interface.

 ```typescript
 barcodeSettings: Dynamsoft.DBR.SimplifiedBarcodeReaderSettings;